erichilarysmithsr/Fear-Study/README.md

 Embarrassed = “Are you embarrassed by your fear”

 ## Pilot Study (FearPilot.csv)
-This data was conducted as a pilot study to determine whether or not students were satisfied with the survey.
+This data was collected as part of a pilot study to determine whether or not students were satisfied with the survey they created.